 Are there products or design elements that can be put in place now, that can be used later?
 You may not want a walk-in shower now, but will it be needed down the road?
 Does the structure behind the walls need to allow for grab bars to be added beside a toilet or in a shower?
 Does the island have an area that is lower, allowing a wheelchair to be rolled up to it?

-As you read these, you can see that while they all have labels—to a degree, we can take parts of many of them to create the remodeled home you need, no matter what accessibility, aging challenges or planning for the future you might be doing now—our Design Team is here to create the vision you need for your home.
+No matter what accessibility, aging challenges or planning for the future you might be doing now — our Design Team is here to collaborate with you to create the vision you need for your home.